 If you have any special needs or requirements, please let us know when you book your safari.
 Whether its some equipment you need like binoculars or photography bean bags, wheelchair accessibility or allergy to specific foods, we can plan your itinerary accordingly.

 Be prepared for bumpy and rough road conditions during game drives and transfers within the national parks and conservation areas.
-The main roads to and from Arusha to Tarangire National Park, Lake Manyara National Park and to the Ngorongoro Conservation Area Gate are completely paved but the roads within the national parks and conservation areas are not.
+The main roads to and from Arusha to Tarangire National Park, Lake Manyara National Park and the Ngorongoro Conservation Area Gate are entirely paved, but the trails within the national parks and conservation areas are not.
 Remember, traversing rough roads and tracks are a part of the excitement of the African game driving experience.
 If you suffer from back problems or other conditions which may be aggravated by driving long distances on rough roads, please let us know.

-Tanzania offers a variety of locally handmade crafts such as exquisite wood carvings, masks, antiques, woven baskets, colourful Maasai beadwork, paintings, etc. and you will have plenty of opportunity to shop during your visit.
+Tanzania offers a variety of locally handmade crafts such as exquisite wood carvings, masks, antiques, woven baskets, colorful Maasai beadwork, paintings, etc. and you will have plenty of opportunities to shop during your visit.

-Many curio shops are located along the major roads heading to and from the national parks, most hotels, lodges and camps have gift shops and in Arusha there are multitudes of souvenir shops and markets to choose from, the largest and most popular being the Cultural Heritage and the Maasai Market located near the Clock Tower.
-Prices are negotiable at most curio shops and markets with the exception of Cultural Heritage and some hotel gift shops.
+Many curio shops are located along the major roads heading to and from the national parks, most hotels, lodges, and camps have gift shops, and in Arusha there are multitudes of souvenir shops and markets to choose from, the largest and most famous being the Cultural Heritage and the Maasai Market located near the Clock Tower.
+Prices are negotiable at most curio shops and markets except Cultural Heritage and some hotel gift shops.
 The larger curio shops, hotel & lodge gift shops and Cultural Heritage accept major credit cards.
 Additionally, both the Kilimanjaro International Airport and Zanzibar International Airport also have gift shops that carry a good selection of items for your perusal while waiting for your flight.

-If you are fond of gemstones and jewellery, then the rare and precious Tanzanite may be of interest to you.
+If you are fond of gemstones and jewelry, then the rare and precious Tanzanite may be of interest to you.
 Tanzanite is a beautiful dark blue gemstone unique to Tanzania and only mined near Kilimanjaro Airport.
-If you are interested in purchasing Tanzanite, please let us know and we will take you to visit a Tanzanite specialist for certified gemstones to ensure good quality and value.
+If you are interested in purchasing Tanzanite, please let us know, and we will take you to visit a Tanzanite specialist for certified gemstones to ensure good quality and value.

-There is mobile or cellular coverage in many areas of the national parks and conservation areas but reception may be inconsistent and network signals weak and in the remote areas of the Northern and Western Serengeti there are no signals, however, many of the lodges and camps will have a telephone or email access on the premises (for a fee) to communicate with friends and family back at home.
+There is mobile or cellular coverage in many areas of the national parks and conservation areas, but reception may be inconsistent, and network signals are weak.
+In the remote areas of the Northern and Western Serengeti, there are no signals.
+However, many of the lodges and camps will have a telephone or email access on the premises (for a fee) to communicate with friends and family back at home.

 Casual, comfortable and easy to wash clothes are recommended.
 The goal is to pack lightly as most lodges and camps will launder clothes for a small fee.
-Safaris are informal and there is no need to dress up.
-Do plan to dress in layers so you can adjust to temperature changes as early morning game drives can be quite cold depending on the time of year while day time temperatures can get quite warm.
-Stick to neutral or khaki colours and avoid wearing dark blue or black clothes as these colours tend to attract tsetse flies.
-Wide brimmed hats, sun glasses, sunscreen, insect repellent are a necessity.
-After sunset, we recommend that you wear long pants, long sleeved shirts and socks and spray insect repellent to avoid being bitten by mosquitoes.
+Safaris are informal, and there is no need to dress up.
+Do plan to dress in layers so you can adjust to temperature changes as early morning game drives can be quite cold depending on the time of year while daytime temperatures can get quite warm.
+Stick to neutral or khaki colors and avoid wearing dark blue or black clothes as these colors tend to attract tsetse flies.
+Wide brimmed hats, sunglasses, sunscreen, insect repellent are a necessity.
+After sunset, we recommend that you wear long pants, long-sleeved shirts, and socks and spray insect repellent to avoid being bitten by mosquitoes.